PhysiCell-Tools/DAPT-example/README.md

 ├── reset.py                        # Python script that removes files created by examples └── parameters.csv                  # Parameters used for by each example, not used directly
 ```

+## How to run an example

+Each of the examples can be ran in the same way.
+The Python script you run will change depending on which example you are running.
+To run an example, type the following commands into the terminal from inside the root directory.

+1. `make`
+2. `python [example name]` (e.g. `python basic.py`)

+The data generted by PhysiCell will be placed in the output folder.

+To reset after running an example, run the following commands in the terminal from inside the root directory.

+1. `make data-cleanup` (removes data generated from simulation)
+2. `make clean` (removes object and executable files)
+3. `make reset` (resets the DAPT example to how they originally came)

 ## Basic Example